Yorkian/Xbout/README.md

 4. Click “Load unpacked”
 5. Select the folder containing these files
 6. Done!
 Visit X.com to see the effect
+7. Or install from the [Chrome Web Store](https://chromewebstore.google.com/detail/xbout/fbghhoaacmbjmbmekocphjnkdjoplgad) directly

 ## File Structure